Overall Score 6.2 Represents average audio ecosystem compatibility score.

 Sony LinkBuds S also is true wireless since it has no wires connecting the 2 earbuds .

-JBL Tour Pro 2 have sweat resistance
+JBL Tour Pro 2 are resistant to sweat

 Both Sony LinkBuds S and JBL Tour Pro 2 have stereo speakers

-Both of these devices have passive noise reduction which means that both limit ambient noise instead of actively using technology to cancel it out.
+Both Sony LinkBuds S, and JBL Tour Pro 2 have passive noise reduction this means that both limit ambient noise instead of actively using technology to cancel it out.

 Sony LinkBuds S driver unit is 5mm in diameter,